Protention and retention in biological systems: Towards human cognition. From trajectory to space: The continuity of the cognitive phenomena

 \section{Towards human cognition.
 From trajectory to space: The continuity of the cognitive phenomena}

 The continuity of space-time, which the mathematics of continua proposes and structures in a remarkable way, from Euclid to Cantor, follows --- and does not precede --- the continuity of a figure, of a contour or of a trajectory.
-Euclidean geometry is not a geometry of space, it is a geometry of figures, with continuous edges, constructed by means of a rule and a compass and submitted to deformations, to translations and to rotations.
-In short, it is a geometry of the gesture and of trajectories.
-It is much later, with Descartes (and a few predecessors: ideas always have a history), that geometry finds its constitutive environment in an abstract space, underlying and independent from the figures which evolve within.
-The analytical reconstruction of Euclidean geometry will follow, precisely by means of this ideal framework, an algebraico-geometrical continuum, organized in Cartesian coordinates.
+Euclidean geometry is not a geometry of space, it is a geometry of figures, with continuous edges, constructed by means of ruler and compass and submitted to translations and to rotations.
+It is much later, with Descartes, that geometry finds its constitutive environment in an abstract space, underlying and independent from the figures which evolve within.
+The analytical reconstruction of Euclidean geometry will follow, by means of this ideal framework, an algebraico-geometrical continuum, organized in Cartesian coordinates.
 Then, since Cantor, we have a fantastic reconstruction of the underlying continuum, a possible one, though (see Lawvere and Bell for an alternative topos-theoretic approach, with no points, \cite{Bell98} ).

-Let’s now try to grasp a possible constitutive trajectory or even a cognitive foundation of this \emph{phenomenal} continuum which is the privileged conceptual and mathematical tool for the intelligibility of space, on the basis of our analysis of retention and of protention.
+Let’s now try to grasp a possible constitutive path or even a cognitive foundation of this \emph{phenomenal} continuum which is the privileged conceptual and mathematical tool for the intelligibility of space, on the basis of our analysis of retention and of protention.

 The recent analyses of the primary cortex (see \cite{Petitot08} for a survey) highlight the role of intracortical synaptic linkages in the perceptual construction of edges and of trajectories.
-Neurons which correlate themselves, approximately and locally, upon a straight or parallel line are more strongly connected than others.
-These neurons are sensitive to “directions”: they activate when detecting a direction, along a tangent.
-Thus, the continuity of an edge or of a trajectory is constructed by “gluing” together these tangents, in the precise geometrical (differential) sense of gluing.
-In other words, we force by continuity the unity of an edge by relating neurons which are strongly linked together and are, locally, almost in parallel, since the neurons which activate for \emph{almost} parallel directions are more connected than the others.
-By this, the activation of a neuron stimulates or prepares for activation of neurons that are almost aligned with it or that are almost parallel, in the primary cortex.
+Neurons correlate themselves locally, along ``association fields'' (\cite{Field87, Field93}) composed of smooth (differentiable) curves that ``are grouped toghether only when alignement fails along particular axes'' \cite{Field93}.
+These neurons are sensitive to “directions”: that is, they activate when detecting a direction, along a tangent.
+Then they (pre-)activate other neurons in the association field (they prepare in advance the spike which is not yet fired).
+This preactivation of associated neurons is, in our view, a component of the protensive activity.
+Then, neuronal activation follows a specific direction which (re-)constructs the pertinent line, \cite{Petitot08}.